mozilla/doorman/README.md

 > Notes:
 >
-> * None of authorization request field is mandatory.
+> * None of the authorization request fields is mandatory.
 > * When the service runs without `JWT_ISSUER` environment variable, the `principals` can be posted in the authorization request.

 **Response**: